Thursday, June 27, 2024

 But he used more, or perhaps we should say, something more basic.
 God used the very human body wed with the Creator to, in some right sense, reveal the ordering principle of all things: logos.
 This is His medium.
 Christ -- fully God, fully man: all of Creation embodied and thus able to redeem all of Creation through bodily sacrifice.
 This particular body born of a woman was the very Son of God.
 He ate, slept, wept, walked, talked, felt, suffered, jumped, ran, laughed, labored.
 He was a fully embodied human.
 This the church fathers worked out in creedal language.

 If the body is the medium, what is the message?
 Doesn't the message matter most, medium of no real account?
 Why didn't God save from heaven, use power as medium?
-Why not learning: He could require us to pass some kind of cognitive test.
+Why not learning?
+He could require us to pass some kind of cognitive test.

 No, the medium was vital and central to the nature of God and thus subsumes the message within it.
 If Christ were not human, humanity could not be saved.
 He assumed all it means to be human.
 And the ancient formula has it: "Whatever is assumed is thereby redeemed."
 If Christ were not human, humans could not be saved.
 The medium rather matters.